spenserblack/actions-wiki/README.md

 Unfortunately, `${{ github.token }}` does not have access to updating wiki repositories, so it is necessary to create a new PAT.

+Start by creating a classic token.
+If your repository is public, you only need the `public_repo` scope.
+Otherwise, you must grant the full `repo` scope.
+Then, add the token to your repository secrets so that it can be used in your workflow.

 Simple example usage can be found in [this workflow file](./.github/workflows/update-wiki.yml).